sarahqaisi26/apartment-price-prediction/docs/00_abstract.md

 ## Acknowledgment

-We would like to express our sincere gratitude to **Dr. Hussam Burham** for his continuous guidance throughout this project.
+We would like to express our sincere gratitude to **Dr. Hussam Barham** for his continuous guidance throughout this project.
 We are also grateful to **Company X** for sharing their transaction data.
 Finally, we acknowledge the open-source community behind scikit-learn, pandas, matplotlib, and